How to Spend 3 Days in Madrid: The Best Things To Do

 Address: Plaza del Conde de Barajas, 4, 28005 Madrid, Spain

-Madrid is known for its rooftop bars so you have to experience at least once before you leave.
+Madrid is known for its rooftop bars so you have to experience them at least once before you leave.
 Gymage is one of my favorites.
 It’s a lively rooftop bar/restaurant located at the top of a gym complex right next to Gran Via.
 There are cozy white futons and large beach umbrellas.
-The croquettes are a must-try – runner up to Casa Julio’s.
+The croquettes are a must-try – runner-up to Casa Julio’s.

 Address: Calle de la Luna, 2, 28004 Madrid, Spain